igorkfmoura/amxx-plugins/README.md

 ### [AimPrecision](./lonewolf-AimPrecision.sma)

-Reversed enginered Counter-Strike's pseudo random for shot spread and precision realtime visualization with laser beams for training purposes.
+Reversed enginered Counter-Strike's pseudo random for shot spread and precision real time visualization with laser beams for training purposes.
 Implemented for AK-47 and Deagle only.
 (Why would you use anything else?)

 | Command | Description |
 | --- | --- |